LUMC/vtools/README.md

   -ps, --positive-samples TEXT  Sample(s) in positive-vcf to consider.
 May be
-                                called multiple times  [required] -s, --stats PATH              Path to output stats json file -dc, --discordant PATH        Path to output discordant VCF file -mq, --min-qual FLOAT         Minimum quality of variants to consider -md, --min-depth INTEGER      Minimum depth of variants to consider --help                        Show this message and exit.
+                                called multiple times  [required] -s, --stats PATH              Path to output stats json file -dc, --discordant PATH        Path to output gzipped discordant vcf file -mq, --min-qual FLOAT         Minimum quality of variants to consider -md, --min-depth INTEGER      Minimum depth of variants to consider --help                        Show this message and exit.